researchgate/react-intersection-list/docs/recipes/README.md

 }
 ```

-If it's possible to get the total `itemsLength` in advance, we won't need `awaitMore` and the `pageSize` will be used to paginate results until we reach the bottom of the list.
+If the total amount of items are prefetched and available, we won't need `awaitMore` and the `pageSize` will be used to paginate results until we reach the bottom of the list.

 ### Infinite Synchronous List